briatte/parlement/README.md

 ## Additional functions

-An extra set of routines applied to both houses is coded into `functions-fr.r`: sponsor names are simplified by stripping some particles and punctuation, sponsor constituencies are geocoded, and bills are split according to the elections dates of the National Assembly.
+An extra set of routines applied to both houses is coded into `functions-fr.r`.

 # DATA